softwarepub/software-card-policies/SPECIFICATION.md

 **Policies:**
 Policies may consist of one or more SHACL shapes.
+**TODO:** Explain explicitly which aspects of the SHACL and SHACL Advanced specs may be used (e.g. `owl:imports`, SPARQL, JavaScript, Custom Constraint Components, ...)
 Any object (i.e. the third value in a triple) in their description may be replaced by a `sc:Parameter`.

 **Parameterization Placeholders:**